Estancia Laguna Verde - Jurassic Lake Giant Rainbows

 The lodge accommodates up to 14 anglers.
 There are seven double-occupancy bedrooms, each with a private bath.
 There is a spacious living room with a view of Laguna Verde, a 42” LCD TV with satellite connection, a DVD player, a fly-tying desk and a library.
 There is a dressing and drying room for waders and clothing.
 Wine and cocktails are served in the evenings.
 All beverages are included - soft drinks, beer, bottled water, outstanding wines, and a moderate selection of liquor.

 7-nights and 6-days guided fishing

 Ground transfers from El Calafate to the lodge, lodging, meals, beverages (including wine with dinner and open bar), guided fishing (one guide per two anglers), use of ATV's inside the estancia, daily transportation to fishing areas, use of boats and skiffs (if weather permits), laundry service twice per week, and free internet access.

 Packages do not include:

-International and domestic airfare, first night hotel and meals in El Calafate, gratuities, fishing license (about $40.00), Airport Departure Tax (about $30.00 payable with credit cards or U.S. dollars), and anything not mentioned under inclusions.
-Prices are subject to change.
+International and domestic airfare, ground transfers in Buenos Aires, first night hotel and meals in El Calafate, gratuities, fishing license (about $40.00), Airport Departure Tax (about $30.00 payable with credit cards or U.S. dollars), and anything not mentioned under inclusions.